Collaborative Neural Rendering using Anime Character Sheets: Experiments

-\textbf{Style Transfer.} Style transfer typically refers to applying a learned style from a certain domain~(anime images) to the input image taken form the other domain~(real-world images)~\cite{chen2019animegan,wang2020learning}.
-The models usually treat target domain in a whole as a kind of style and require extensive training to remember the style.
-There are also methods that uses a single image to provide a style hint during the inference.
+\textbf{Style Transfer.} Style transfer typically refers to applying a learned style from a certain domain~(anime images) to the input image taken from the other domain~(real-world images)~\cite{chen2019animegan}.
+The models usually treat the target domain as a kind of style and require extensive training to remember the style.
+Some methods use a single image to provide a style hint during the inference.
 For example, one could use Swapping Auto Encoders~\cite{park2020swapping}, a recent style-transfer method to swap the textures or body structures between two characters.
 Although the model has a lot of parameters (3$\times$ the size of CoNR), our comparison shows that it is still not enough to remember and reproduce the diverse sub-styles of the textures, pose, and body structure in the domain of anime.

-CoNR, as a neural rendering method, can also be used to achieve results similar to what style transfer methods could provide, when running a textured image at the reference-pose through the UDP detector, as shown in \ref{fig:overview}.
-The CoNR inference pipeline for the anime (or game) production will usually be without the UDP detector.